Statisticians at RAND

 Who We Are

 The RAND Corporation is a nonprofit research organization providing objective analysis and effective solutions that address the challenges facing the public and private sectors around the world (see About RAND).
 The RAND Statistics Group was established in 1976 to “enhance the quality of RAND research by making statistical expertise easily available to all members of the research staff.”
-The RAND Statistics Group currently has 12 Ph.D. and 7 Masters-level statisticians.
-Group members are based in all three of RAND's principal United States locations: Santa Monica, California, Washington, D.C., and Pittsburgh, Pennsylvania (see Contacts and Locations).
-The head of the group is Susan Paddock (Susan_Paddock@rand.org).
+The RAND Statistics Group currently has 15 Ph.D. and 16 Master's-level statisticians.
+Group members are based in all of the RAND United States locations: Santa Monica, California; Washington, D.C.; Pittsburgh, Pennsylvania; and Boston, Massachusetts (see Contacts and Locations).
+The head of the group is Bonnie Ghosh-Dastidar.

 What We Do

-Group members contribute as full collaborators to projects in all of RAND's research areas (see Research Areas).
+Group members contribute as full collaborators to projects and also lead projects across RAND's many research areas.
 Motivated by real-world policy questions, RAND research projects provide diverse, stimulating, and challenging research opportunities for statisticians.
-RAND's research teams are typically interdisciplinary drawing upon methods from statistics and other fields to tackle these policy problems.
+RAND's research teams are often interdisciplinary, drawing upon methods from statistics and other fields to tackle the most pressing policy problems.

 Statisticians conduct research and development of statistical methodology that is essential for RAND to remain at the cutting edge of policy analysis.
-The group provides short-term statistical consulting for all RAND projects, especially those without a statistician on the team.
-Additionally, the group provides continuing statistical education to all RAND employees through short-courses (offered at no cost to participants) and a regular seminar series.
+In addition, the group provides short-term statistical consulting for all RAND projects, especially those without a statistician on the team.
+The group also provides a seminar series with internal and external speakers.

 Statistics Group members publish on statistical methods and applied problems in academic journals, edited volumes, books, and reports refereed and published by RAND (see Statistics Group Publications for a list of recent Group publications).
-They serve on national panels and committees, and assume leadership roles in many of the American Statistical Association's committees and sections as well as serving on editorial boards for leading journals such as The Annals of Applied Statistics, Journal of Educational and Behavioral Statistics, and Public Opinion Quarterly.
+They serve on national panels and committees, and assume leadership roles in many of the American Statistical Association, and participate in editorial boards for leading journals such as The Annals of Applied Statistics, Statistics and Public Policy, and Statistics in Medicine.Click here for information about statistician positions at RAND